Okay, okay… so making your own toothpaste may not be at the top of your “To Do” list, but I assure you, it’s totally worth it.

 The ease of finding ingredients may vary from location to location as well, so go with whatever’s easy.
 I found all these ingredients at my local health food store, but Amazon.com and Mountain Rose Herbs are good resources as well.

 Cinnamon and nutmeg oils not only make you think of yummy pumpkin pie while you’re brushing, but they’re both strong antibacterials and offer pain relief when applied topically, so can help if you have sensitive teeth.
 Adjust the amounts to your own preferences, if desired.

-Each recipe makes about 2 weeks worth of toothpaste for our family of five (well, #5 just got his first teeth last week, so he doesn’t count).
+Each recipe makes about three days worth of toothpaste for our family of five (well, #5 just got his first teeth last week, so he doesn’t count).

 Cinnamon Nutmeg Toothpaste – Calcium Carbonate Base